ftessier/needs-report/needs-report/metrology-needs/medical-applications/A.15.0-standards-small-fields.md

 devices.
 Some of these include banks of miniaturized lead leaves called micro multi-leaf collimators (MLCs).
 Another example is an adjustable iris for the CyberKnife delivery system that collimates fields down to 5mm diameter.
-There are expectations from most radiation oncology centres that treatment beams will be available with smaller fields and that the medical physicist will commission them as accurately as the large fields.
+There are expectations from most radiation oncology centers that treatment beams will be available with smaller fields and that the medical physicist will commission them as accurately as the large fields.